Moths of North Carolina

 Habitats: Most of our records come from stands of hardwoods, including both riparian forests or dry-mesic forests growing on slopes.
 A few records also come from Longleaf Pine habitats, including sandhills, but all from sites located close to stands of wet hardwoods.

-Larval Host Plants: Unknown (Ferguson, 2008) - View
+Larval Host Plants: Larval hosts are apparently unknown (Ferguson, 2008). - View

 Observation Methods: Comes at least to some extent to blacklights but we have no records from bait.
 Currently, we do not know enough about the habitats or abundance of this species to determine how well we are detecting its presence.